 Composition with Red, Yellow and Blue

 This work presents a vertical yellow plane with the proportions of a linear segment developing around a large area tending toward the square.
-We then see a horizontal blue area where the imbalance between horizontal and vertical is less marked than in the yellow, and finally a red field where the horizontal component increases again and the imbalance between the opposites is further reduced:
+We then see a horizontal blue area where the imbalance between horizontal and vertical is less marked than in the yellow, and finally a red field where vertical and horizontal tend to approach each other:

-A horizontal line divides the red field into two areas, the lower of which presents square proportions while the other is a rectangle of greater horizontal development.
+A horizontal line divides the red field into two areas, the lower of which presents square proportions while the upper one is a rectangle of greater horizontal development.

-On rereading this as a single sequence, we see a vertical yellow plane that passes through a horizontal blue field, gradually attains an equilibrium of vertical and horizontal (the red square), and then opens up again to predominance, vertical if we consider the entire red area or horizontal with the red rectangle positioned above.
+On rereading this as a single sequence, we see a vertical yellow plane that passes through a horizontal blue field, gradually attains an equilibrium of vertical and horizontal (the red square), and then opens up again to predominance, vertical if we consider the entire red area or horizontal with the upper red part of the entire red plane.

 The marked predominance of one value gives way to a momentary equilibrium of opposite values that then opens up again to new forms of predominance and imbalance.